entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle init [name] --from-hub --hub-url=[url]` | Initialize a bundle from a custom Entando hub |

 #### Command Details
 The option `--from-hub` leverages an existing bundle from an Entando hub to jumpstart your project.
 The ent bundle tool will pull the package and rebuild the structure, after which it can be customized locally.
-If the command does not include `--hub-url`, ent will default to use the Entando Cloud Hub.
+If the command does not include `--hub-url`, ent defaults to the Entando Cloud Hub.
 Include the option `--hub-url` to specify a custom hub.

 ### Build